allegheny-college-cmpsc-105-spring-2024/resto-greer01/menu.md

 ### menu item 2

 #### French Fries
-- Freshly cut french fries with an option tp be served with chilli and cheese.
+- Freshly cut french fries with an option to be served with chilli and cheese.
 -$4.99

 ![image local](./assets/images/french-fries-menu.jpg){:width="200"}